 One of the more prominent companies that handle this task is Computerized Information Management Systems (CIMS), www.cimstireregistration.com.

-There is plenty of additional information on the subject at the CIMS website, and also at the National Highway Traffic Safety Administration’s www.safercar.gov/tires, including FAQs, buying tips and maintenance suggestions.
+There is plenty of additional information on the subject on the CIMS website, and also at the National Highway Traffic Safety Administration’s www.safercar.gov/tires, including FAQs, buying tips and maintenance suggestions.